Using Moq to mock a method with out parameters

 ...

-Wrong!
 When the .Setup() is called at runtime, the mock is created using the current value of _mocksub, which will be “subword“.
 So when each call to TryGetSubstituion() is made, the mock will return the value it has associated with the out parameter: “subword“.
-After each call in the above code _mocksub is set to "subword", not "wordA" or "wordB".
+After each call in the above code _obtained is set to "subword", not "subWordA" or "subWordB".
 This behaviour could be used that to verify that TryGetSubstitution() has been called, but not to get different values back in your unit tests.

 I looked online for a solution, but I found the answers both confusing, and obsolete.
 Among them was this one by Scott Wegner on this StackOverflow page.
 The code he provided looked promising and I tried it out, but it did not work.
 The call to InvokeMember() kept failing because SetCallbackWithArguments() no longer exists in the Moq assembly.
 That was disappointing.